sentubiswas013/ReactJs/assets/css/02-javascript/02-javascript-160-answer-02-AQD.md

 ###  41. What is polymorphism in JavaScript?

-**Answer:** Polymorphism means "many forms" - the same method name can behave differently in different classes.
-In JavaScript, this happens through method overriding where child classes provide their own implementation of parent methods.
-This allows treating different objects uniformly while getting specific behavior.
+* Polymorphism means "many forms" - the same method name can behave differently in different classes.
+* In JavaScript, this happens through method overriding where child classes provide their own implementation of parent methods.
+* This allows treating different objects uniformly while getting specific behavior.

 ```javascript
 class Shape {